Clivern/Chaos/README.md

 Then install etcd cluster or single node, please refer to etcd docs or bin directory inside this repository.

+## Architecture

+For more in depth explaination how langmore single and multi (cluster) setup works, Please check this [document](Architecture.md).

 ## Versioning